MusicTheorist/Grail-Sorting-for-Java/README.md

 First of all, how far is the recursion depth?
 Let's take a pretty large array of 100,000,000 numbers.
 - 1st call: Grail Sorting 100,000,000 numbers.
-- 2nd call: Grail Sorting 19,999 numbers.
+- 2nd call: Grail Sorting 20,000 numbers.
-- 3rd call: Grail Sorting 281 numbers.
+- 3rd call: Grail Sorting 282 numbers.
-- 4th call: Grail Sorting 32 numbers.
+- 4th call: Grail Sorting 33 numbers.
+- 5th call: Grail Sorting 11 numbers.

-Now we stop, because GrailSort devolves to Insertion Sort on arrays with 32 items or less.
+Now we stop, because GrailSort devolves to Binary Insertion Sort on arrays with 32 items or less.
 That's pretty fast for that case!
 As we climb up the stack, the number of keys were already sorted by the last call, either by an optimal use of insertion sort or GrailSort itself!
-Even better, we know that this method is still a stable sort, as Insertion Sort is stable, and GrailSort is stable.
+Even better, we know that this method is still a stable sort, as Binary Insertion Sort is stable, and GrailSort is stable.
 Voila, an even faster version of Block Merge Sort!

 EDIT: The results for GrailSort's runtime have been removed.
 I just discovered they were heavily skewed because the random number generator was not working properly.
 Should have compared Mr. Astrelin's results to mine, anyways.
 Oh dear.
 Will update this when I get the chance.